Clemente Soto Velez Cultural and Educational Center: Clemente Soto Vélez Cultural and Educational Center

-History: from PS 160 to Clemente Soto Vélez Cultural Center and Educational Center
+From PS 160 to Clemente Soto Vélez Cultural Center and Educational Center

 The building served as PS 160 until the mid-seventies.
 In 1984 it became the home of Solidaridad Humana, a community-based bilingual education program.

-In 1993, Edgardo Vega Yunqué, Nelson Landrieu and Mateo Gómez, all of whom are actively involved in the Latinx arts community of New York City, founded the Clemente Soto Vélez as a cultural and educational center.
+In 1993, Edgardo Vega Yunqué, Nelson Landrieu and Mateo Gómez, all of whom are actively involved in the Latino arts community of New York City, founded the Clemente Soto Vélez as a cultural and educational center.
 At the time, Teatro La Tea, established by Landrieu and Gómez, was already based at 107 Suffolk Street.
 Less than a year later, the trio acquired the lease to the building from Solidaridad Humana.

-The Clemente Soto Vélez is a Puerto Rican/Latinx cultural institution that has demonstrated a broad-minded cultural vision and a collaborative philosophy.
-Clemente Soto Vélez, a poet, journalist and activist, mentored many generations of Latinx artists in Puerto Rico and in New York City.
-The organization’s mission is to foster, promote, and support the development of the arts within the community and to increase appreciation of Puerto Rican-Latinx arts in the city and beyond.
+The Clemente Soto Vélez is a Puerto Rican/Latino cultural institution that has a broad-minded cultural vision and a collaborative philosophy.

 The Clemente currently provides studio space for over two dozen artists, as well as a home for the following institutions: